-Freshman - A student who has completed less than 25 semester hours of study
+A Freshman is a student who has completed less than 25 semester hours of study.

-Sophomore - A student who has successfully completed at least 25 semester hours of study, but who has not yet qualified for an associate degree or a certificate
+A Sophomore is a student who has completed at least 25 semester hours of study, but who has not yet qualified for an associate degree or a certificate.

-Full-Time - By legal definition, one who carries 12 or more semester hours of study.
-However, the student must bear in mind the number of credit hours required for an associate degree and his or her desire to graduate after four semesters of study (an average of 15 hours per semester to complete 60 hours total).
+A full-time student is one who carries 12 or more semester hours of study.
+However, students must bear in mind the number of credit hours required for an associate degree and their desire to graduate after four semesters of study.
+(An average of 15 hours per semester are required to complete 60 hours total.)

-Part-Time - A student carrying fewer than 12 semester hours
+A part-time student carries fewer than 12 semester hours.